 Lighting is the defining element of any photo.
 It sets the mood, making it either uplifting and cheerful, or mysterious and moody and everything in between.
 The key light in photography defines a photo’s mood, so it’s the most important light around which all other lighting decisions are made.

 Before we figure out how to use key lighting, we should first understand exactly what it is.

 I’ll start with what it’s not.
 A key light is not any specific type of light.
 Any light source can be used as a key light in photography.

-The key light in any scene is the primary source of light used to light the subject, so:
+The key light in any scene is the primary source of light used to light the subject, so key light examples are:

-- A flash photographer could use either flash or the sun as their key light.
-I’ll explain more in a moment.
+- A flash photographer could use either flash or the sun as their main light source.
+I’ll explain more in a moment

-- If you’re photographing at night using neon signs to light your subjects like Brandon Woelfel, the sign is your key light.
+- When photographing at night using neon signs to light subjects, like Brandon Woelfel, the sign is your primary light source